top of page

 In the spring of 2017, Oneida Nation citizens Steve and Becky Webster purchased 10 acres of land on the Oneida Reservation.
 The following year, with the help of friends and family, they built a home.
 Initially, they envisioned a space to research, learn, experiment (or, as Steve would say, "send it!"), and then share their knowledge with the community.
 Their goals continue to develop as they host events led by their team or other organizations doing similar work.

 Seven years and multiple construction projects later, Steve and Becky continue to look into the future and assess the needs of the community.
-They both volunteer their time to manage the farmstead and put on events.
+Five additional acres were acquired in January 2025 bringing the total acreage to 15.

 2021 July Event Becky and Steve.jpg